‘Mission: Impossible’ debuts with $80M over five days, igniting box office but missing expectations

 However that trio of films performs over the next few weeks will do a lot to determine the fate of the summer box office.

 No other new wide release challenged “Mission: Impossible” over the weekend.
-Second place went to Angel Studios’ faith-based political thriller “Sound of Freedom” which increased 37% in its second with $27 million.
-Jim Caveziel stars in the child trafficking drama.
+Second place went to Angel Studios’ faith-based political thriller “Sound of Freedom,” which increased 37% in its second with $27 million.
+Jim Caviezel stars in the child-trafficking drama.

 In limited release, the Searchlight Pictures’ mockumentary “Theater Camp” opened to $270,000 from six theaters in New York and Los Angeles.